 Flood Damage

 Flooding is also common with hurricanes.
 Excessive rain can lead to flooding concerns from swollen rivers.
-A storm surge can also cause significant flooding concerns in Louisiana.
+A storm surge can also cause significant floods in Louisiana.

 However, very few property insurance policies include coverage against flooding.
-To receive protection against floods, property owners nearly always have to purchase flood insurance separately, either as an add-on to an existing policy or as a policy from an entity like the Federal Emergency Management Agency (FEMA).
+To receive protection against floods, property owners typically must purchase flood insurance separately, either as an add-on to an existing policy or as a policy from a government agency such as the Federal Emergency Management Agency (FEMA).

 Non-Flooding Water Damage